We are committed to making the world a safer place!

 - Career Opportunities

-I have been working at TASER full-time (more than 3 years)Pros
+I worked at TASER full-time (more than 8 years)Pros

 Getting an Interview